saveoursecrets/sdk/doc/sync.md

 Adding a new device to an existing account consists of a device that is already authenticated to the account which we call the **offering device** and another device which is not authenticated called the **accepting device**.

 Pairing the devices is performed using an untrusted relay server.
-Communication between the devices exposes sensitive information (the account signing key) which must not be exposed to the server so device pairing uses the [noise protocol](https://noiseprotocol.org/) to ensure the communication between the devices is private.
+Communication between the devices exposes sensitive information (the account signing key) which must not be visible to the server so device pairing uses the [noise protocol](https://noiseprotocol.org/) to ensure the communication between the devices is private.
 The protocol includes a pre-shared symmetric key in the **pairing URL** so that the server cannot forge client connections.

 The **pairing URL** needs to be transferred between the offering device and the accepting device; this can be done by scanning a QR code or typing in the URL.
 The **pairing URL** uses the `data:` scheme to differentiate from the HTTP/S schemes.